-Option 3 without prudency factor tends underestimate the risk for the risk concentrated undertakings, when the non-allocated exposure exceeds 10%.
+Option 3 without prudency factor (which is identical to Option 2) tends underestimate the risk for the risk concentrated undertakings, when the non-allocated exposure exceeds 10%, for some settings materially so.
+This still applies when the prudency factor is set to a moderate value of 3.